RJohnPaul/ML-Volume-Controller/README.md

-# Hand Gesture Recognition App
+# Hand Gesture Volume Control App

 This Python script utilizes computer vision and gesture recognition techniques to control system volume based on hand gestures detected by a webcam.